Whorlton Hall: Four guilty of ill-treating secure unit patients

 Nine former staff at Whorlton Hall, near Barnard Castle, County Durham, had faced a total of 27 charges.
 Five of those on trial have been cleared.

-Prosecutors said defendants showed "contempt" for and mocked patients.
+Prosecutors said the defendants showed "contempt" for and mocked patients.

-Lawyers for the defendants had argued they had been doing their best in challenging circumstances.
+Lawyers for the defendants had argued they had been doing their best in very challenging circumstances.

-Those found guilty will be sentenced in July.
+Those found guilty, who are all men, will be sentenced at Teesside Crown Court in July.

-The specialist hospital for people with complex needs was privately run but funded by the NHS.
+The specialist hospital for people with complex needs, who required 24-hour-care, was privately run but funded by the NHS.

 The BBC sent undercover reporter Olivia Davies to work at the unit for a Panorama documentary in 2019.
 Whorlton Hall has since closed.

-Jurors at Teesside Crown Court delivered the mixed verdicts after two days of deliberation.
+Jurors delivered the mixed verdicts after two days of deliberation.

-The nine accused faced the following number of charges of ill treatment of a person in care:
+Peter Bennett, 53, of Redworth Close in Billingham was found guilty of two charges and cleared of one.

-- Peter Bennett, 53, of Redworth Road, Billingham - three
+Matthew Banner, 43, of Faulkner Road, Newton Aycliffe, was found guilty on five counts and cleared of one.

-Bennett was found guilty of two charges and cleared of one while Matthew Banner was found guilty on five counts and cleared of one.
+Ryan Fuller, 27, of Deerbolt Bank in Barnard Castle was found guilty of two counts but cleared of eight.

-Fuller was found guilty of two counts but cleared of eight and Sanderson was found guilty of one but cleared of another.
+John Sanderson, 25, of Cambridge Avenue in Willington was found guilty of one but cleared of another.

-Ms McGhee, Mr Lawton, Ms Mahmood, Mr Mellor and Sara Banner were found not guilty of all charges against them.
+Karen McGhee, Darren Lawton, Sabah Mahmood, Niall Mellor and Sara Banner were cleared of all charges against them.

 Some of the defendants wept loudly as the verdicts were read out.

-Bennett was convicted for "deliberately referencing and snapping balloons" in the presence of a female patient who did not like them.
+Bennett was convicted for "deliberately referencing and snapping balloons" in the presence of a female patient who did not like them and "mocking" another's communication difficulties by talking to her in French.

 Matthew Banner was guilty of ill-treating the same patient, who preferred female carers, by "threatening" that men would be sent to her room and making repeated references to balloons.